-Name Туре Unit Description diffFlux float nJy Calibrated flux for point source model centered on radec but measured on the difference of snaps comprising this visit 48 . diffFluxErr float nJy Estimated uncertainty of diffFlux. fpBkgd float nJy/asec 2 Estimated background at the position (centroid) of the object in the template image. fpBkgdErr float nJy/asec 2 Estimated uncertainty of fpBkgd. lxx float $asec^2$ Adaptive second moment of the source intensity.
-See Bernstein & Jarvis [2] for detailed discussion of all adaptive-moment related quanti- ties 49 . lyy float $asec^2$ Adaptive second moment of the source intensity. lxy float asec 2 Adaptive second moment of the source intensity.
+Name Туре Unit Description dipNdata int The number of data points (pixels) used to fit the model. totFlux float nJy Calibrated flux for point source model measured on the visit image centered at the centroid measured on the difference image (forced photometry flux) totFluxErr float nJy Estimated uncertainty of totFlux. diffFlux float nJy Calibrated flux for point source model centered on radec but measured on the difference of snaps comprising this visit 46 . diffFluxErr float nJy Estimated uncertainty of diffFlux. fpBkgd float nJy/asec 2 Estimated background at the position (centroid) of the object in the template image. fpBkgdErr float nJy/asec 2 Estimated uncertainty of fpBkgd. lxx float $asec^2$ Adaptive second moment of the source intensity.
+See Bernstein & Jarvis [2] for detailed discussion of all adaptive-moment related quanti- ties 47 . lyy float $asec^2$ Adaptive second moment of the source intensity. lxy float $asec^2$ Adaptive second moment of the , source intensity.
 Icov float[6] $asec^4$ Ixx, Iyy, Ixy covariance matrix.
 IxxPSF float $asec^2$ Adaptive second moment for the PSF. lyyPSF float $asec^2$ Adaptive second moment for the PSF.
 IxyPSF float $asec^2$ Adaptive second moment for the PSF.

-$^{^{48}}$ This flux can be used to detect sources changing on timescales comparable to snap exposure length (~15 sec).
+$^{^{46}}$ This flux can be used to detect sources changing on timescales comparable to snap exposure length (\sim 15 sec).

-49Or http://ls.st/5f4 for a brief summary.
+47Or http://ls.st/5f4 for a brief summary.

 Name Туре Unit Description

 extendedness float A measure of extendedness, com-

 puted using a combination of avail-

 able moments, or from a likelihood

 ratio of point/trailed source models

 (exact algorithm TBD). extendedness =

 1 implies a high degree of confi-

 dence that the source is extended.

 extendedness = 0 implies a high degree

 of confidence that the source is point-

 like.

 spuriousness float A measure of spuriousness, com-

-puted using information 50 from the
+puted using information 48 from the

 source and image characterization, as

 well as the information on the Tele-

 scope and Camera system (e.g., ghost

 maps, defect maps, etc.).

 flags bit[64] bit Various useful flags.